 Academy of Holy Angels uses the Tuition Aid Data Services (TADS) to process financial-aid applications and determine financial need.
 TADS uniformly collects information from each family to provide a report to AHA.
 Holy Angels uses this information to award tuition assistance and scholarships.

-Looking ahead to the fall of 2017, be aware that to be included in the initial allocation of financial aid awards, your TADS application must be submitted by January 15, 2017.
-Applications are online beginning in October 2016 and can be submitted at that time and updated in 2017 when tax returns have been completed.
+Be aware that to be included in the initial allocation of financial aid awards, your TADS application must be submitted by January 15, 2018.
+Applications are online beginning in October 2017 and can be submitted at that time and updated in 2018 when tax returns have been completed.
 Applications for tuition assistance will still be accepted after this date, but awards will be allocated on a rolling basis after the initial awards have been granted.

 In addition to financial aid from AHA, we also encourage families to explore other ways to pay for a student's education.
 For other options and for your convenience, we provide links here for SallieMae K-12 Family Education Loans or here for Your Tuition Solution for K-12 Education Loans.